aplatform64/aplatform64/docs/roles/dev_java.md

 - Deploy language.
 Packages are defined in the variable `dev_java_profiles`.

-Supported JAVA versions:
+Supported JAVA versions: distro native OpenJDK

-- OpenJDK v8
-- OpenJDK v11
-- OpenJDK v17

 The **dev_java** Ansible-Role is part of the [A:Platform64](https://github.com/serdigital64/aplatform64) project and is available in the [development](https://aplatform64.readthedocs.io/en/latest/collections/development) Ansible-Collection.